-Wondering what you can do in the summer holidays to get prepared for Year 12 in 2019?
+Wondering what you can do in the summer holidays to get prepared for Year 12?

-In this article we’re going to share the 3-Step Summer Holiday Study Plan that will help you get ahead in 2019!
+In this article we’re going to share the 3-Step Summer Holiday Study Plan that will help you get ahead this year!

 Let’s jump in!